fcracker79/push_the_elephant/README.md

-    -p, --pgurl <PG_URL>                                 PostGreSQL URL (default: postgres://postgres@localhost:5433) -t, --table-name <TABLE_NAME>                        PostGreSQL Table name (default: events) -w, --topic-name <TOPIC_NAME>                        Kafka topic name (default: events)
+    -p, --pgurl <PG_URL>                                 PostGreSQL URL (default: postgres://postgres@localhost:5433) -t, --table-name <TABLE_NAME>                        PostGreSQL Table name (default: events) -w, --topic-name <TOPIC_NAME>                        Kafka topic name (default: events) -y, --yaml-file <YAML_FILE>
+            YAML file with the following structure:
+                configurations:
+                -
+                  pgurl: a_postgresql_url
+                  buffer_size: 12345
+                  notify_timeout: 67890
+                  kafka_brokers:
+                      - kafka_broker1
+                      - kafka_broker2
+                - ...
 ```

 The `notify-timeout` defines how much time the tool has to wait before it can flush data to Kafka.
 The `notify-timeout-total` defines how much time the tool has to wait before it can fallback to a standard SQL query to fetch the data to be moved to Kafka.
 The `buffer-size` define how many messages are to be collected before flushing data to Kafka.
+The `--yaml-file` option can not be specified together with the other parameters, except the `--log4s-configuration` param.

 Library example
 ---------------